 Producers of audio recordings

 The producer or the recording engineer of a musical recording have a related right similar to that of the performing artist.
-With commercially produced audio recordings, the right accrues only to the owner of the business enterprise that causes or makes the recording and bears the commercial risk.
+With commercially produced audio recordings, the right accrues only to the owner of the business enterprise that initiates or produces the recording and bears the commercial risk.

 Producers of audio recordings have a right of reproduction and distribution.
-They are only entitled to a remuneration based on the right to broadcast if the broadcast is effected by use of an audio recording which was acquired lawfully.
+They are only entitled to remuneration of a broadcast if the audio recording to be broadcast was acquired lawfully.

 Generally, producers of audio recordings are the holders of remuneration claims.
 Performing artists involved in the production do not have a direct entitlement to remuneration but only a claim against the producer of the audio recording to a share in the remuneration.

 The related rights of producers of audio recordings are alienable and transferable.

 Radio and television broadcasting business owners or enterprises also have a related right to the sounds and pictures broadcast by the enterprise (signal protection).
 The right of radio and television broadcasting businesses owners is also freely transferable.